yuxuanyuan/yuxuanyuan.github.io/_posts/2019-10-10-Hardware_monitoring.md

 $ df -h
 ```

-Here is one example of the disks on one of our server
+Here is one example of the disks on one of our servers

 ```python